QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 \bar \mu = - \frac{\alpha a_1}{\alpha^2 a_2 + (1+\alpha)c}
 $$

-## Equilibrium Outcomes for Three Models
+## Outcomes under Three Timing Protocols

 Below we compute sequences $\{ \theta_t,\mu_t \}$ under a Ramsey plan and compare these with the constant levels of $\theta$ and